-DCBF is pleased to announce it will award grant funding to nonprofit legal aid providers located in the District of Columbia to fund civil legal services in the categories of underserved areas, housing and shared legal services interpreter bank through the 2023 Access to Justice (ATJ) Grants Program.
+DCBF is pleased to announce it will award grant funding to nonprofit legal services providers located in the District of Columbia to fund civil legal services in the categories of underserved areas. housing. and shared legal services interpreter bank through the 2025 Access to Justice (ATJ) Grants Program.

-Thanks to a grant from the District of Columbia Office of Victim Services and Justice Grants, eligible civil legal services providers can apply for a grant that covers January 1, 2023 to December 31, 2023.
+Thanks to a grant from the District of Columbia Office of Victim Services and Justice Grants, eligible civil legal services providers and their nonprofit partners can apply for a grant that covers January 1, 2025 to December 31, 2025.
 Organizations may apply for funding for one project, multiple projects, and/or joint projects, by submitting one project per application.
+Nonprofit organizations applying in partnership with civil legal services providers can submit their own grant application for the services proposed by the organization.